 Determination of the wavelength of a monochromatic source by using Newton’s Ring experiment

-The key idea behind Newton’s Rings experiment is the thin film formation between a plane-convex lens and glass plate.
+The key idea behind Newton’s Rings experiment is the thin film formation between a plane-convex lens and a glass plate.
 Due to this thin film of air a path difference occurs in the waves which reflect from the lower surface of the lens and the top surface of the glass plate.

 As a result of it, they superimpose and develop the interference pattern.
 The intensity depends on the nature of the pattern means it is constructive or destructive.

-Here some questions are asked to make experiment working more clear in terms of physical concepts.
+Here some questions are asked to make experiments working more clear in terms of physical concepts.
 If you find difficult to give the answer to any question you can ask through the comment box of this post.

 1Q.
 What is the superposition principle?